KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Join-Windows11-VM-to-Domain.md

 4. Click on **Users**
    - You will see **Administrator**, and **Guest**.
      - **Administrator** is the account you first set up for the server/domain controller.
-This is SysAdmin account, and has the ability to make any changes within this Active Directory domain.
+This is the SysAdmin account, and has the ability to make any changes within this Active Directory domain.
      - **Guest** is a built-in user.
 Note that the *down arrow* next to **Guest** indicates that the account is disabled.
        ![13new_user](https://github.com/user-attachments/assets/06e36dab-13e1-4945-ad80-40ae443e4217)